Publish With Us

 We ask peer readers to answer the following questions about the manuscript:

-We will share with you blind copies of the peer readers’ reports when we receive them.
-We will discuss these reports with you, and determine with you which are the key points that should be addressed.
+We will share with you anonymous copies of the peer readers’ reports when we receive them.
+We will discuss these reports with you and determine with you which are the key points that should be addressed.

 At this stage, you will be asked to respond to the readers’ reports.
 Your response can include:

 Each manuscript reviewed will also be assessed financially.
-We will assess your manuscript’s estimated production costs, including any special features (e.g. colour reproductions) and potential market.
-All scholarly books require some form of financial assistance to be economically viable, and we will discuss with you if an application to funders such as the Aid to Scholarly Publications Program (ASPP) will be required to make publication financially feasible.
+We will assess your manuscript’s estimated production costs, including any special features (e.g., colour reproductions), and potential market.
+All scholarly books require some form of financial assistance to be economically viable, and we will discuss with you if an application to funders such as the Awards to Scholarly Publications Program (ASPP) will be required to make publication financially feasible.

 Approval by the U of M Press Editorial Board